Marcus Douthit: College basketball career

 On November 18, 1999, Providence Friars head coach Tim Welsh announced that Douthit has signed a national letter-of-intent to attend Providence College for the 2000–01 school year.
 Eventually, Douthit would stay at Providence for four consecutive years, taking up a bachelor's degree in Social Science.
 During his freshman year, he was able to record his first career double-double against Brown University by scoring a career-high 22 points and collecting 11 rebounds.

 As a junior in Providence, Douthit finished 11th in the NCAA Men's Division I with an average of 3.0 blocks per game.
 The following year as a senior, he improved to seventh with an average of 3.2 blocks per game, third in the Big East Conference.
 He finished his college career ranking second all-time in blocks at his school with 295.

 Douthit spent four years playing for the Friars.
 Along with teammate Ryan Gomes, a former member of the Los Angeles Clippers, he was a member of the 2003–04 Providence Friars team that finished with an 11–5 conference record, 20–9 overall.
 During his junior and senior years playing for Providence, Douthit was awarded the team's Marvin Barnes Defensive Player Award.

 Professional basketball career

 National Basketball Association

-Douthit was selected by the Los Angeles Lakers in the second round, 56th overall, of the 2004 National Basketball Association draft along with Slovenian basketball player Sasha Vujacic, who was drafted in the first round, 27th overall.
-However, Douthit decided to play ball in Belgium instead since the Lakers already had 15 players on the roster, and it was still awaiting the decision of Karl Malone if he would join the team.
+Douthit was selected by the Los Angeles Lakers in the second round of the 2004 NBA draft with the 56th overall pick.
+However, he decided to play ball in Belgium instead since the Lakers already had 15 players on the roster, and it was still awaiting the decision of Karl Malone if he would join the team.
 Although he never played in the NBA, Douthit had several close stints in signing with a couple of ball clubs, specifically the Los Angeles Lakers and the Los Angeles Clippers.